 Maldini's quickfire final goal versus Liverpool is also a mark neither Ronaldo nor Messi have come close to achieving; both of Messi's final goals were in the second half, with the earliest of Ronaldo's four coming 20 minutes into the 2017 decider against Juventus in Cardiff.

 Fastest UEFA Champions League hat-trick: Bafétimbi Gomis (8 mins) – Dinamo Zagreb v Olympique Lyonnais, 07/12/2011

-Messi and Ronaldo share the record for UEFA Champions League hat-tricks – seven each – though neither have outstripped Bafétimbi Gomis's lightning-quick treble against Dinamo.
+With a treble against PSV on matchday one this season, Messi edged ahead of Ronaldo in terms of the record for UEFA Champions League hat-tricks – eight – though neither have outstripped Bafétimbi Gomis's lightning-quick treble against Dinamo.
 The swiftest of Messi's hat-tricks – his first – took 22 minutes (v Arsenal, 06/04/10), though a mere 16 minutes separated his second and fourth strikes in his five-goal salvo against Bayer Leverkusen on 7 March 2012.
 Ronaldo's 12-minute treble against Malmö is his fastest to date.

 Goals in most UEFA Champions League seasons: Ryan Giggs (16)